C0mele0n/Bible-For-Bible-Study-Center/01 Main Notes/Where Did Christ go upon Ascension?.md

 > What did the veil represent, and why is that important in understanding the work that Christ began upon His ascension?
 We will see as we continue:

-[Gen 24:65](verseid:1.24.65)  For she _had_ said unto the servant, What man _is_ this that walketh in the field to meet us?
-And the servant _had_ said, It _is_ my master: therefore she took a vail, and covered herself.

 [Exo 40:3](verseid:2.40.3)  And thou shalt put therein the ark of the testimony, and cover the ark with the vail.

 [Exo 26:33](verseid:2.26.33)  And thou shalt hang up the vail under the taches, that thou mayest bring in thither within the vail the ark of the testimony: and the vail shall divide unto you between the holy _place_ and the most holy.